skoolkid/skoolkit/man/source/skool2html.py.rst

 FILES
 =====
-When ``skool2html.py`` is run, it looks for skool files, ref files, CSS files, JavaScript files and font files required by the disassembly in the following directories, in the order listed:
+``skool2html.py`` searches the following directories for skool files, ref files, CSS files, JavaScript files, font files, and files listed in the [Resources] section of the ref file:

 |
 | - The directory containing the skool/ref file named on the command line